Return to the main page

 Purpose.
 Presowing seed treatment of cereals (wheat, rye, barley, oat, rice) with Albit provides plant protection against root rots, stem helminthosporioses and other diseases, noticeably increases yield and yield quality, total and productive tillering, germination and germination power (up to 10-15%); improves mineral nutrients uptake, winter survivability (for winter crops), heat, frost, moisture and drought resistance.
 Earlier and accelerated development of rootage due to Albit treatments reduces susceptibility to root rots and diseases, and creates a basis for high yield.
 Presowing seed treatment is crucial for sunflower, buckwheat, maize, pea and other legumes.
 For example, disease protection of sunflower (against head gray mould blight and watery soft rot) and pea (root rots) is almost completely attributed to presowing seed treatments.
 Following foliar sprayings with Albit of cultures mentioned above provides pronounced effect solely in case of preliminary seed treatment.

 Procedure of working solution preparation.
 Albit should be thoroughly shaken (mixed) before use.
-Albit is a high-concentrated biopesticide, therefore it is applied diluted with water (working solution).
-For example, presowing seed treatment of 1 tonne of grain requires 40 ml of the biopesticide diluted in 10-15 litres of water.
+Albit is a high-concentrated biostimulant, therefore it is applied diluted with water (working solution).
+For example, presowing seed treatment of 1 tonne of grain requires 40 ml of the biostimulant diluted in 10-15 litres of water.
 To dilute, ¼ of necessary amount of water should be mixed with Albit in tank, and then the rest of water must be added.
 Treatment is performed in specialized seed treatment machines or manually.
 Working solution must be used out within 24 hours after preparation.
 To increase the effect of Albit, adjuvant (5-10% whey, Na-CMC, 0.2 kg/tonne of seeds) may be added to working solution.

 Storage of treated seeds.
 Albit-treated seeds should be stored in dark, at temperature below +20°C, under ventilation.
 It is recommended to saw seeds within 24 hours after treatment (except sunflower seeds).
 Otherwise, Albit might be decomposed by native microbial community of seeds, that will result in loss of efficiency.
 Joint treatment of seeds with Albit and chemical fungicide can prolong storage period of treated seeds up to 1 month, since in that case chemical pesticide serves as a preservative for Albit.